OvRcode/ovrride/README.md

 ## OvRride.com

-The OvRride Theme is based off of the [Quark Starter Theme](http://quarktheme.com/).
+OvRride.com is built using WordPress 3.5.2, and the WooCommerce plugin.
+The OvRride theme is based off of the [Quark Starter Theme](http://quarktheme.com/).

 ### Dependancies: